-STATUS UPDATE: PB Cosmetology Education Centre is pleased to announce that we will reopen on July 20th for currently attending students and by appointment for prospective students and graduates only.
-The Student Salon is NOT open to the public by appointment only.
+STATUS UPDATE: PB Cosmetology Education Centre is open for currently attending students and by appointment for prospective students and graduates only.
+The Student Salon is now open to the public by appointment only.
 Please call (856) 456-4927 to make an appointment.
 Cosmetology Full and Part-Time class enrollment is now open for November Cosmetology.
 Students can contact admissions at (856) 739-4088 for additional information.

 We offer education and training to mold the future of the beauty industry.